Yamaha guitar history

-It has always been difficult to find a plucked string instrument that fits the needs of children.
+It has always been difficult to find a plucked string instrument that would fit the needs of children.
 Even more so considering that large guitars have a hard touch and require greater strength.
-This ergonomics factor has been eliminated with this Yamaha guitalele that has what a child needs.
-Let’s see how good it is for the little ones in the house.
+This ergonomics factor has been eliminated with this Yamaha guitalele.
+Let's see how good it's for little ones.

 This is an instrument made of spruce wood on the top with a meranti tembaga body and fingerboard in sonokeling wood (Dalbergia latifolia).
 These woods are laminated on the top and body, so they are considered inexpensive, although they offer strength and durability.

 The frets and tuning keys are made of nickel silver, a fairly common material in plucked stringed instruments that provides good resistance to corrosion and allows the keys to move smoothly for tuning.
 It also comes with a canvas and padded case to keep the instrument a little safer.